Vikaspogu/blog/content/blog/jenkins-date-difference.md

-title = "Jenkins pipeline date helper functions" description = "Jenkins pipeline function to get days between dates" slug = "" tags = ["jenkins","groovy","date"] categories = []
+title = "Jenkins pipeline date helper functions" description = "Jenkins pipeline function to get days between dates" slug = "" tags = ["Jenkins","groovy","date"] categories = []
 externalLink = ""
 series = []
 socialShare=true
 +++

-This is how you can calculate days between two dates in Jenkins pipeline. `@NonCPS` annotation is useful when you have methods which use objects that aren't `serializable`
+The below snippet shows how to calculate days between two dates in the Jenkins pipeline. `@NonCPS` annotation is functional when you have methods that use objects that aren't `serializable`.

 ```groovy
 import java.text.SimpleDateFormat